gcanti/fp-ts/docs/modules/ReadonlyArray.ts.md

 ## modifyAt

-Apply a function to the element at the specified index, creating a new array, or returning `None` if the index is out of bounds
+Apply a function to the element at the specified index, creating a new `ReadonlyArray`, or returning `None` if the index is out of bounds.

 **Signature**